grokkingStuff/gridcoin/README.md

 I hope you find this image useful and if you have any recomendations, submit a pull request/issue or send me an email at vishakhpradeepkumar@gmail.com - I'd love to make this image better.

+This docker image is located at dockerhub at https://hub.docker.com/r/grokkingstuff/gridcoin/.

 # How to run this image?